-TCFD is a set of globally recognized recommendations by the Financial Stability Board that encourages organizations to align their strategies and financial reporting to the risks and opportunities associated with climate change.
-Adoption of these recommendations helps companies build a more resilient financial system, based on more transparent climate-related disclosures, risks, and opportunities.
+TCFD is a set of globally recognized recommendations by the Financial Stability Board.
+It encourages organizations to align their strategies and financial reporting to the risks and opportunities associated with climate change.
+Adopting these recommendations helps companies build a more resilient financial system based on more transparent climate-related disclosures, risks, and opportunities.

-With this strengthened commitment, the newly signed-up business units of Ayala will undergo a gap analysis against the four pillars of TCFD: Governance, Strategy, Risk Management, and Metrics & Targets.
-Each organization will disclose according to the 11 recommendations and set up strategies that will ensure adherence to the four pillars.
-Beyond helping investors, lenders, and insurers have a better view of the company’s longevity and resilience, this will help Ayala navigate the financial landscape as it transitions to a low-carbon economy.
+With this strengthened commitment, Ayala's newly signed-up business units will undergo a gap analysis against the four pillars of TCFD: Governance, Strategy, Risk Management, and Metrics & Targets.
+Each organization will disclose according to the 11 recommendations and set up strategies to ensure adherence to the four pillars.
+Beyond helping investors, lenders, and insurers better view the company's longevity and resilience.
+This will help Ayala navigate the financial landscape as it transitions to a low-carbon economy.

-This bold step is in line with Ayala Corporation’s Sustainability agenda, one that is backed by commitments of CEOs across the group:
+This bold step is in line with Ayala Corporation's Sustainability agenda, and is backed by the commitments of CEOs across the group: